ultraq/thymeleaf-ifnotnull-dialect/README.md

 [![License](https://img.shields.io/github/license/ultraq/thymeleaf-ifnotnull-dialect.svg?maxAge=2592000)](https://github.com/ultraq/thymeleaf-ifnotnull-dialect/blob/master/LICENSE.txt)

 A dialect that outputs elements and values only if the value exist.
-It's basically a combination of `th:if` with `th:text`/`th:utext`.
+It's basically a combination of `th:if` with the underlying Thymeleaf processor it mimics, eg: `ifnotnull:text` = `th:if` + `th:text`.

 Installation
 ------------

-Minimum of Java 7 and Thymeleaf 3.0 required.
-For Thymeleaf 2.1, check out the 1.x releases.
+Minimum of Java 8 and Thymeleaf 3.0 required.
+For use with older versions of Java or Thymeleaf, check out previous releases by exploring the [releases](https://github.com/ultraq/thymeleaf-ifnotnull-dialect/releases) page.

-### Standalone distribution
-Copy the JAR from [one of the release bundles](https://github.com/ultraq/thymeleaf-ifnotnull-dialect/releases), placing it in the classpath of your program, or build the project from the source code here on GitHub.

 ### For Maven and Maven-compatible dependency managers
 Add a dependency to your project with the following co-ordinates: